-A new study shows that mindfulness meditation dramatically enhances sexual desire in women
+A new study shows that mindfulness meditation dramatically enhances sexual desire in women—yet another reason to start meditating!

-Is zen meditation going to be the new pillow talk?
+Is mindfulness meditation going to be the new pillow talk?

 A recent study found that mindfulness meditation practices positively effect sexual desire in women.
 This study—the first of its kind—looked at the effects of mindfulness practices on a group of 117 women in a range of ages, from 20s to 60s.
 The study employed exercises derived from cognitive behavioral therapy, as well as meditation in four 90-minute sessions, in addition to nightly homework assignments for participants.